 After college, I immediately went through bankruptcy.
 Oh, how crafty were those credit companies were to come on campus and give students, with no jobs, credit cards that did not have to be paid back until we graduated.
 Talk about predatory lending.
 They really thought we were going to be responsible and be able to pay all that debt back after graduating?
 By the time I got out of college, my paychecks would not cover basic living expenses and credit card bills.
 After I got that mess taken care of I could get on with life.

 Anyway, I have digressed a bit.

-I ended up taking the middle ground between becoming e an accountant or a minister.
+I ended up taking the middle ground between becoming an accountant or a minister.
 I became a public servant.

-I ended up wearing a few hats in my work life which included being a Children’s Counselor, a Family Counselor, a Social Worker, and a Probation Officer.
+I ended up wearing a few professional hats in my work life which included being a Children’s Counselor, a Family Counselor, a Social Worker, and a Probation Officer.
 All these jobs included low pay, lousy hours, the danger of bodily harm, and no respect.
 In every one of these jobs, you had to have proficiency in basic math, be able to do paperwork, and have empathy.
-So, they satisfied the void of not becoming an accountant nor a preacher.
+So, those jobs satisfied the void of not becoming an accountant nor a preacher.

 I never liked the idea of handing my money over to a stranger and paying them to manage it.
 I’ve always managed my own money.

 I trade to supplement my income.
-Living on a public servant’s wage is brutal, but on my death bed, the Dalai Lama said I will have everlasting life.
+Living on a public servant’s wage is brutal, but on my deathbed, the Dalai Lama said I will have everlasting life.
 So, me and Carl Spackler got that going for us in the afterlife.

 I have a private life, but it is mostly private.
 You have to become one of my very few, close friends, to really get to know me.